-No matter your experience, knowledge of the industry, or reasons for visiting, each winery will provide fantastic service and education based on your wants and needs.
-With over 15 tasting rooms in Edna Valley and hundreds more in Paso Robles, there is great diversity in the hosting environments, specialties of each winery, and experiences.
-This also means that you’re going to encounter a wide range of guests at each winery, and it is important to respect their tasting dynamic.
+No matter your experience, knowledge of the industry, or reasons for visiting, each winery will provide phenomenal service and education based on what you’re looking for.
+With over 15 tasting rooms in Edna Valley and hundreds more in Paso Robles, you will find that there is great diversity in the hosting environments, specialties of each winery, and experiences.
+This also means that you’re going to encounter a wide range of guests at each winery, so it’s important to respect their tasting dynamic.
 Make friends when appropriate, be conscious of your noise level, and remember that everyone is trying to enjoy their day wine tasting on the Central Coast.

-Wineries are staffed according to how many guests they are expecting, so if you show up unannounced with six or more people, it might create a conundrum for the tasting room.
-Some wineries will begrudgingly serve you, others will turn you down.
+Wineries are staffed according to how many guests they’re expecting, so if you show up unannounced with six or more people, it might create a problem for the tasting room.
+Some wineries will begrudgingly serve you, while others may turn you down.
 Needless to say, you won’t get the quality of service that you’re looking for!
 Luckily, there’s an easy solution, call ahead of time to book so you can count on top-notch service from the winery.

 3. KEEP AN OPEN MIND!

-The production and enjoyment of wine is a fun and beautiful process.
+The production and enjoyment of wine is a rewarding and fun process.
 You may learn things about your taste buds, find a new appreciation for Central Coast nature, or make some new friends along the way.
-There is room for learning and building from every experience, and that includes soaking up some rays while sipping some vino.
+At every winery, there is room for learning and building from every experience, and that includes soaking up some rays while sipping some vino.

 Additionally, tasting rooms are great places for those who value education.
-Karen Motto, Director of Key Relationships at Tolosa Winery offers, “Every industry has its own language.
+Karen Motto, Director of Key Relationships at Tolosa Winery, says, “Every industry has its own language.
 If your wine educator says something you don’t understand, ask for clarification.
 Wine educators are excited at the opportunity to go into more detail when desired.”
 We agree wholeheartedly—ask away!

 4. EXPERIENCE EACH WINE INDIVIDUALLY:

-“Wine tasting is about seeing, sniffing and sipping… not chugging.
-Each one-ounce pour should last 4 sips, and tasters should take at least 1 min to savor each one,” says Karl Boone, the Direct to Consumer Manager for Niven Family Wine Estates (Baileyana, Tangent, True Myth, Zocker).
-We agree with Karl—you should be looking to catalogue the flavor range of each wine sip-by-sip.
+“Wine tasting is about seeing, sniffing and sipping…not chugging.
+Each one-ounce pour should last four sips, and tasters should take at least 1 min to savor each one,” says Karl Boone, the Direct to Consumer Manager for Niven Family Wine Estates (Baileyana, Tangent, True Myth, Zocker).
+We couldn’t agree more with Karl—you should be looking to catalog the flavor range of each wine sip-by-sip.
 After all, you have an entire weekend ahead of you to enjoy fabulous Central Coast wines.

 5. RESPECT THE TASTING ROOM!

 While often overlooked, this is one of the most important tips (besides a designated driver) that we want to share.
 Wineries are not bars, and specific behaviors applauded in your favorite dive bar are frowned upon in the tasting room.
 For the best treatment from the staff and your fellow wine tasters, you’ll want to avoid the following behaviors: being over-intoxicated, loud, or demanding service before you have been attended to in turn.
-One extremely important rule is that you cannot bring outside alcohol into a winery, even if it’s wine you purchased from a different location that day, or a beverage you were enjoying on a tour bus.
-Wineries have very specific licensing laws they have to follow, and they are unable to bend them or change them for you.
+However, there’s one rule that catches many off guard.
+You cannot bring outside alcohol into a winery, even if it’s wine you purchased from a different location that day or a beverage you were enjoying on a tour bus.
+Wineries have specific licensing laws they have to follow, and they are unable to bend them or change them for you.